-In addition to our lead programs, we have prioritized a number of additional small molecule research programs following an assessment of medical need, including a second ALK inhibitor program designed with the aim to address emerging compound resistance mutations and a HER2 Exon 20 insertions program.
-We expect to nominate product candidates for these programs in 2022.
+We have prioritized a number of additional small molecule research programs following an assessment of medical need designed with the aim to address emerging compound resistance mutations, including a program for ALK IXDN mutations.
+Research for these programs is ongoing.

-Since commencing significant operations in 2018, we have focused substantially all of our efforts and financial resources on research and development activities for our programs, including NVL-520 and NVL-655, establishing and maintaining our intellectual property portfolio, organizing and staffing our company, business planning, raising capital, and providing general and administrative support for these operations.
+Since commencing significant operations in 2018, we have focused substantially all of our efforts and financial resources on research and development activities for our programs, including NVL-520, NVL-655 and NVL-330, establishing and maintaining our intellectual property portfolio, organizing and staffing our company, business planning, raising capital, and providing general and administrative support for these operations.
 We do not have any products approved for sale and have not generated revenue from product sales or any other source.

-To date, we have funded our operations primarily with proceeds from the sales of Series A and Series B convertible preferred stock, the issuance of convertible notes (which converted to convertible preferred stock in 2018), debt financing from stockholders (which was settled in convertible preferred stock in February 2021), and most recently, with proceeds from the sale of common stock in the IPO completed in August 2021.
+Prior to our IPO, we funded our operations primarily with proceeds from the sales of convertible preferred stock, the issuance of convertible notes (which converted to convertible preferred stock in 2018) and debt financing from stockholders (which was settled in convertible preferred stock in February 2021).
 On August 2, 2021, we completed an IPO of our common stock pursuant to which we issued and sold 10,612,500 shares of Class A common stock and 600,000 shares of Class B common stock, including the exercise in full by the underwriters of their option to purchase 1,462,500 additional shares of Class A common stock, at a public offering price of \$17.00 per share.
 We received net proceeds of approximately \$174.3 million after deducting underwriting discounts and commissions and offering costs.
+On November 3, 2022, we issued and sold 7,895,522 shares of our Class A common stock, including the exercise in full by the underwriters of their option to purchase 1,029,850 additional shares of Class A common stock, in a follow-on public offering at a public offering price of \$33.50 per share, resulting in net proceeds of \$247.9 million after underwriting discounts and commission and offering costs.

 Since our inception, we have incurred significant operating losses.
 Our ability to generate product revenue sufficient to achieve profitability will depend heavily on the successful development and eventual commercialization of our product candidates.
-We reported net losses of \$46.3 million and \$14.6 million for the years ended December 31, 2021 and 2020, respectively.
-As of December 31, 2021, we had an accumulated deficit of \$78.2 million.
+We reported net losses of \$81.9 million and \$46.3 million for the years ended December 31, 2022 and 2021, respectively.
+As of December 31, 2022, we had an accumulated deficit of \$160.1 million.
 We expect to incur significant expenses at an increasing rate and increasing operating losses for the foreseeable future.
 We expect our expenses and capital requirements will increase substantially in connection with ongoing activities, particularly if and as we:

-- continue to advance our NVL-520 program in clinical development; - advance our NVL-655 program from preclinical development into clinical development; - advance the development of our discovery programs, including our ALK IXDN and HER2 programs; - expand our pipeline of product candidates through our own product discovery and development efforts; - seek to discover and develop additional product candidates; - seek regulatory approvals for any product candidates that successfully complete clinical trials; - establish a sales, marketing and distribution infrastructure to commercialize any approved product candidates and related additional commercial manufacturing costs; - implement operational, financial and management systems;

-- attract, hire and retain additional clinical, scientific, management and administrative personnel; - maintain, expand, protect and enforce our intellectual property portfolio, including patents, trade secrets and know how: - acquire or in-license other product candidates and technologies; and - · operate as a public company.
+- continue to advance our parallel lead programs, NVL-520 and NVL-655, in clinical development; - continue to advance our more recently nominated program, NVL-330, in preclinical development; - advance the development of our discovery programs; - expand our pipeline of product candidates through our own product discovery and development efforts; - seek to discover and develop additional product candidates; - seek regulatory approvals for any product candidates that successfully complete clinical trials; - establish a sales, marketing and distribution infrastructure to commercialize any approved product candidates and related additional commercial manufacturing costs; - implement operational, financial and management systems; - attract, hire and retain additional clinical, scientific, management and administrative personnel; - maintain, expand, protect and enforce our intellectual property portfolio, including patents, trade secrets and know how; - acquire or in-license other product candidates and technologies; and - operate as a public company.